 How will media promotion of the projects be supported?

 The promotion of the projects to a large audience through local and national media coverage will be facilitated by the use of promotional material during the projects and the authorization to carry the Patrimonito label which associates the action projects to WHV and the UNESCO World Heritage Education Programme.

 Patrimonito is the international mascot of the World Heritage Education Programme.
 The name means ‘small heritage’ in Spanish and the character represents a young heritage guardian.
 The Patrimonito character is based on the World Heritage emblem, and symbolizes the interdependence of culture and nature.
 The central square is a form created by humankind and the circle represents nature, the two being intimately linked.
 The emblem is round like the world, but at the same time, it is a symbol of protection.

 Can I use Patrimonito and the UNESCO and World Heritage logo in my project?

 Using the image of Patrimonito, or the UNESCO and World Heritage logo requires a strict validation process.
-Organizations participating in WHV are authorized to use the Patrimonito image to promote their World Heritage Volunteer action camp project.
+The projects selected for the WHV campaigns are granted the authorization to use ‘Patrimonito’.
+This authorization does not include the use of the UNESCO logo nor the World Heritage Centre emblem.
 Prior written authorization from the World Heritage Centre is required to use the UNESCO and WHC logo and emblem in any publication, platform or format.

 What is expected from the organization once the action camp has been held?